markusmoenig/Eldiron/docs/docs/rules.md

 Right now, the normal damage flow looks like this:

-1. A script decides to attack and calls `deal_damage(...)`.
+1. A script decides to attack and usually calls `attack()`.
-2. That call provides a base `value`.
+2. `attack()` starts from `progression.damage`.
+3. If `progression.damage` is not configured, it falls back to the attacker's `DMG` attribute, then to `1`.
-3. The engine resolves:
+4. The engine resolves:
    - attacker
    - defender
    - damage kind
    - source item, if there is one
-4. The matching combat rule calculates the **final incoming damage**.
+5. `outgoing_damage` runs first and adjusts the attack before it reaches the defender.
+6. `incoming_damage` runs second and adjusts what the defender finally receives.
-5. The `take_damage` event runs as the reaction hook.
+7. The `take_damage` event runs as the reaction hook.
-6. The server applies the final damage automatically.
+8. The server applies the final damage automatically.

 So:

 - **scripts** decide that an attack happens
 - **rules** decide what that attack means mathematically
 - `take_damage` is for reaction logic, not for repeating combat math

+Use `attack()` for normal weapon-style attacks.
+Keep `deal_damage(...)` as the explicit low-level escape hatch when you want to send a manual amount or kind.

 ## Formula Syntax